hidekatsu-izuno/josekit-rs/README.md

 ### Signing a JWT by HMAC

 HMAC is used to verify the integrity of a message by common secret key.
-Three types of HMAC algorithms are available: HS256, HS384, and HS512.
+Three algorithms are available for HMAC: HS256, HS384, and HS512.

 You can use any bytes as the key.
 But the key length must be larger than or equal to the output hash size.